Santa Barbara - February 5th to 10th, 2019

 What riders does the camp best suit?

 This camp is for the intermediate to advanced rider looking to add some warm weather miles to their legs.
 Do you have to be a racer to attend?
 Of course not!
-Everyone can benefit from some fun winter miles in Santa Barbara!
+Everyone can enjoy the pro team experience and benefit from some fun winter miles in Santa Barbara!

-We’ll have a SAG car and ride leaders who know all the riding hot spots.
-We’ll also have mechanical support each day to keep you rolling smoothly.
+We’ll have a SAG car and ride leaders who know all the riding hot spots - including the secret short cuts for when the legs get cranky.

 Is it just about the bike?

 No way!
-We’ve got a list of great off the bike activities and every evening we’ll have a clinic with tips and recommendations on how to increase your fitness, get faster, and improve your overall health.
+We’ve got Southern California, off-the-bike activities and every evening we’ll have a clinic with tips and recommendations on how to increase your fitness, get faster, and improve your overall health.
 Of course the clinics and activities are all optional if you’re wanting extra time to explore all that Santa Barbara has to offer!

 What else is included?